junesirius/junesirius.github.io/_posts/Supernatural/2025-06-30-SPN-Unchanging-channels.md

 "How's the talk with your angel?"
 Sam climbs into the shotgun seat.

-Dean throws him a glance, still in a too good mood, "I never said he's mine..."
+Dean throws him a glare, still in a too good mood to pretend a snap, "I never said he's mine..."

 "Oh come on, I know that look."
 Sam mocks, "You think I don't know my big brother falling in love?"

 Okay, he should totally see this coming.
 Karma is a bitch, so is Sam.

 "Jerk."
-Sam retorts, opening his laptop, starting to look for some latest hint on Gabriel and Lucifer and possibly Michael too.
+Sam responds, opening his laptop, starting to look for some latest hint on Gabriel and Lucifer and possibly Michael too.

 Apocalypse round two is still on the calendar, and the loose nuclear assbutts from Heaven and Hell are still out running around.
-But on the bright side, the three of them are back together; even brighter side, they know what's coming -- Gabriel's version, things like doing a soul headcount when leaving the Cage and keeping an eye out for Chuck early on -- and this time, they get to try things out differently, and hopefully, saving more people, saving the world again without too much loss.
+But on the bright side, the three of them are back together; even brighter side, they know what's coming -- Gabriel's version, but hopefully some part real and informational, things like doing a soul headcount when leaving the Cage and keeping an eye out for Chuck early on -- and this time, they get to try things out differently, and hopefully, saving more people, saving the world again without too much loss.
 What more can they ask for?

 Dean pushes on the acceleration pedal, heading forward in a flash.

-And the music Cas chooses to put on this time, is right on spot -- Zeppelin's "Ramble On."
+And the music Cas chooses to put on this time, is right on spot -- Led Zeppelin's "Ramble On."

 He's totally spoiled now.
 Dean thinks.
 There is nothing they can't fix, and everything is just perfect as they are.